stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

   This is for that special case where you want to make hold bodies twist around, but need taps to rotate a different way.
 Use set_use_moddable_hold_normal to enable it.
+* y_offset_vec (ModifiableVector3)
+  The y offset for a note is multiplied by this vector and the result is added to the position.
 * note_alpha (ModifiableValue)
 * note_glow (ModifiableValue)
 * receptor_alpha (ModifiableValue)